benbaptist/minecraft-wrapper/documentation/base.rst

         Returns the instance (content) of another running wrapper plugin with the specified ID.

-        :plugin_id:  The `ID` of the plugin from the plugin's header. if no `ID` was specified by the plugin, then the file name (without the .py extension) is used as the `ID`.
+        :arg plugin_id:  The `ID` of the plugin from the plugin's header. if no `ID` was specified by the plugin, then the file name (without the .py extension) is used as the `ID`.